To Surge and Protect

 You could have kept your electronics on if you had just taken the time to install a whole-house surge protection system.

-Bob Ross, owner, Lightning Busters, a Rosie-Certified Partner walks us through how to protect your electronics from a surge.
+Bob Ross, a lightning and surge protection expert walks us through how to protect your electronics from a surge.

 What Is A Power Surge?

 A power surge is a sudden momentary increase in the normal household voltage.
 Surges can be caused by power stations switching from one source of electricity to another or by a close lightning strike.
 They are generally produced when electricity is restored after a power loss.
 As many as 100 surges per day enter the average home causing stress or damage to the delicate circuitry inside your appliances and equipment.

 Electrical surges can happen when a car hits a power line or transformer, when a storm knocks out a power line, or any time the supply of electricity is less than the demand.
 Surges even occur inside the home when large electrical units are shut off.
 The excess power left in the line between the unit and the service panel is sent back to the service panel and redirected.
 That can cause a surge in other electrical units.

 Each time an electrical surge enters the home, it affects all electronic equipment.
 Surges slowly deteriorate and shorten the life of the equipment.
 If your outlets are not up to par, or the equipment’s wires are frayed and sparks can fly.